Let us ask you something – what do you do to love or pamper yourself?

 - Go for a shopping spree?

 If this is your definition of self-love, then you’ve barely skimmed the surface.
 Materialistic pleasures such as the above can only bring temporary comfort, self-love runs a lot deeper than that.
-Shedding light on the same, sound healing expert and meditation guru Vidisha Kaushal, helped find the true meaning of self-love.
+Shedding light on the same, sound healing expert and meditation guru Vidisha Kaushal, helped find the true meaning of loving yourself.

 Self-love is outwardly